-As I have studied and explored joy over the years, I’ve come to realize that it boils down to just 3 simple steps:
+As I have studied and explored joy over the years in both my personal and professional life, I have come to realize that it boils down to just 3 simple steps:

 - Change the way you think about everything

 - Change 25-75% of what you do with your time

 - Put other’s needs ahead of your own

 “What could be easier?,” he said with his tongue planted firmly in his cheek.

 Joy, it turns out, can’t be captured in a pithy little 15-page book that is soft and gooey and promises joy unspeakable.
 It’s not a coffee table book that we skim twice a year to get the warm and fuzzies, but no lasting change.

 No, joy is not for the faint of heart.
 Real joy – the type of joy where you’re solid in your soul about the truth of God, yourself, and your role to make the world a better a place – takes discipline, courage, humility and sacrifice.
 And, man, is it worth it.

 Discipline – It takes discipline because moving toward lasting joy requires shifts in how we think and act.
 That means a lot of unlearning and habit- breaking.
 It’s more like 100 small, obedient steps over an extended period of time than some bet-the-farm, swing-for-the-fences, quit-my-job-and-move thing.

 Courage – Breaking out of deeply rooted habits, ruts and ways of thinking is risky.
 Risk is scary.
 Overcoming fear takes courage.